olayway/demo/README.md

+---
+date: 2025-02-24
+description: Explore Flowershow's features and configuration options in this demo site!
+---

 # Welcome to Flowershow Demo!

 This site is published from https://github.com/flowershow/demo using [Flowershow](https://flowershow.app) - an elegant solution for publishing your Obsidian vaults and Markdown content directly from GitHub repositories.